sandisz-d734m37/tea-sub-service/README.md

 # Welcome to the Tea Sub Service!

-Tea Sub Service is an API that consumed the TAPI, which allows users to create subscriptions to specific teas.
+The Tea Sub Service is an API that consumed the TAPI, which allows users to create subscriptions to specific teas.
 <hr>

 ### Before you get started: